 Management reviews its capital management approach on an ongoing basis and believes that this approach is reasonable given the relative size of the Company.
-There were no changes in the Company's approach to capital management during the year ended December 31, 2024.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2025.
 The Company is not subject to externally imposed capital requirements.